ArtemPitov/Responsive-Design-Previewer/README.md

 Header set X-Frame-Options "ALLOW-FROM https://site.com"
 ```

-**X-Cart stores** - If it doesn't work, in config.php, check FRAME_NOT_ALLOWED is set to FALSE (change back to TRUE after you have done your testing)
+**X-Cart stores** - If it doesn't work, in config.php, check FRAME_NOT_ALLOWED is set to FALSE (change back to TRUE after you have done your testing).

 https://help.x-cart.com/index.php?title=X-Cart:Config.php#Blocking_IFRAME_.2F_FRAME_calls